 - Staff will routinely clean and disinfect surfaces and Montessori materials between use.
 Materials that cannot be cleaned and sanitized will not be available for use.
 Cloth materials will be laundered before the next usage.

 Each Elementary student should have their own case that contains the supplies they might need throughout the day.
 The School will provide most of these and you will be informed when replacements are needed.
 These include 4-5 pencils, a pair of scissors, a glue stick, a roll of tape, crayons, and a set of colored pencils.
 Extras will be available in each room for emergency use only.
 See your class portal for specific information.

 Field trips and Elementary going-outs will be postponed until appropriate.
 This includes the Elementary camping trips.
 Children may be brought off campus in staff-supervised outings to approved locations, such as the Marriott lawn and Tregaron Conservancy, for a walk around the block, or for walks to local parks or areas where physical distancing can be safely practiced.

 Being outdoors is an acceptable and preferred option for learning.
-Recess will be staggered so that groups of students can be kept separated from each other as much as possible.
+Access to various recess spaces operate on a rotating schedule to ensure that groups of students can be kept separated from each other as much as possible.
 Students will bring their water bottles to recess since the outside fountain will be turned off for safety purposes.
 They will be able to refill their water bottles at the existing filling stations.
 Teachers will encourage students to engage in physically distanced activities and remind students to refrain from sharing water bottles.

 It is our intention to make use of outdoor spaces as frequently as we can and as is allowed by the weather.
 It is imperative that children come dressed properly to participate.
 These items may include raincoats, boots, warm coats, hats, and mittens or gloves.
 Umbrellas are not permitted.